Jhana 8 logo with lotus leaf.

 Wat Ram Poeng Meditation Retreat, Chiang Mai, Thailand

-Located 4 km southwest of Chiang Mai.
+This temple is found 4 km southwest of Chiang Mai.
 The easiest way is by tuk-tuk or bicycle.
 Or, take city bus #1 or songtaew west 2 km on Suthep Rd. to Phayom Market (also called Suthep), then go south 2 km to the wat (can take tuk-tuk or songtaew).
 Wat Umong is only 1 km to the northwest.
-TELEPHONE: (053) 278-620

 Instruction and advice are given during daily interviews.
 Dhamma talks in Thai are presented on the night before Wan Phra.